validitylabs/EIPs/EIPS/eip-earnings.md

     returns (uint256 _returnCode);

     /**
-     * Claims earnings on assets
+     * Claims earnings on assets.
+The owner must have the right to claim or the (see canClaim).
      * @param _beneficiary the destination where the asset owner wants to transfer returns, can be `msg.sender`
      * @return _returnCode, normally `0` if everything went well.
      **/